Benzson92/gold-trading/explain-decisions.md

 5. Tools: If you used AI tools or other references for any part of this assessment, which parts did you use them for?
 How did you verify the output was correct?

-Yes, AI tools (like Claude) were used for scaffolding and thinking through patterns — particularly for the worker thread implementation and the BigNumber.js integration patterns.
+Yes, AI tools (like Claude) were used for scaffolding and thinking through patterns, particularly for the BigNumber.js precision handling and the overall pipeline architecture.

 However, every output was verified by:

 First, running the actual code and checking outputs manually against known inputs for example, deliberately passing an invalid order and confirming the validator caught it.